Freedoms make Hong Kong special, says UK's Hunt

-BELFAST (Reuters) - Britain said on Tuesday it would not compromise on its commitment to Hong Kong freedoms and cautioned China that repression was no way to solve the crisis in the former British colony.
+BELFAST, July 2 (Reuters) - Britain said on Tuesday it would not compromise on its comitment to Hong Kong freedoms and cautioned China that repression was no way to solve the crisis in the former British colony.

 “We can never compromise on our values,” Foreign Secretary Jeremy Hunt said while campaigning in Northern Ireland to replace Prime Minister Theresa May.